 The Acropolis of Athens

-The Acropolis of Athens is the iconic image of Greece for most people.
-The sun bleached ruins of the ancient Parthenon sit atop a hill, watching protectively over the Greek capital as they have done for centuries.
+The sun-bleached ruins of the ancient Parthenon sit atop a hill, watching protectively over the Greek capital as they have done for centuries.
 The site dates back to the 5th Century BC.

 Once upon a time, every city in Greece had an Acropolis.
 Most of these sites were constructed for defensive purposes.
-However, the Acropolis in Athens was purely spiritual.
+However, the Acropolis in Athens was purely built for spiritual reasons.

 The Athenian Acropolis was dedicated to the Goddess Athena, the patron Goddess of Athens.
 You might hear Acropolis and think of the Parthenon but the site is actually far more comprehensive than first meets the eye.

 Mount Athos Monasteries, Halkidiki